x0sina/marzban-sub/README.md

 ```
 After making changes, save the file and restart Marzban.

-## Update
+## Host Version
-To update the template, just repeat step 1.
+To use the host version, upload the sub folder to the host and change the value of $baseUrl to your panel address in the index.php file.

 ## Copyright
 This template is based on <a href="https://github.com/Gozargah/Marzban">Marzban Templates<a> design.